opennetworkinglab/sdfabric-tutorial/EXERCISE-2.md

 configuration for ONOS and the SD-Fabric apps to program switches to forward traffic between hosts of the topology described above.

-**NOTE**: this is a similar but different file then the one used in previous exercises.
-Notice the `-sr` suffix, where `sr` stands for `segmentrouting`, as this file contains the necessary configuration for such app to work.

-Take a look at both the old file ([netcfg.json]) and the new one ([netcfg-leafspine.json]), can you spot the differences?
-To help, try answering the following questions:
+Take a look at the network config ([netcfg-leafspine.json]) and try answering the following questions:

 * What is the pipeconf ID used for all 4 switches?
-Which pipeconf ID did we use before?
-Why is it different?
-* In the new file, each device has a `"segmentrouting"` config block (JSON subtree).
-Do you see any similarities with the previous file and the `"fabricDeviceConfig"` block?
-* How come all `"fabricDeviceConfig"` blocks are gone in the new file?
+  Are the leaves using the same pipeconf as the spines?
-* Look at the `"interfaces"` config blocks, what has changed w.r.t. the old file?
+* Look at the `"interfaces"` config blocks, how many tagged ports and untagged ports are there?
-* In the new file, why do the untagged interfaces have only one VLAN ID value, while the tagged ones can take many (JSON array)?
+* Why do the untagged interfaces have only one VLAN ID value, while the tagged ones can take many (JSON array)?
+* How many L2 bridging domains are there?
 * Is the `interfaces` block provided for all host-facing ports?
 Which ports are missing and which hosts are attached to those ports?